-III.3 DEBT
+III.3 DFBT

-Financial debt is both an essential financing capacity for the company and an extreme risk in the case of excessive debt.
-Unfortunately Order n° 2004-604 of 24 June 2004 relating to the reform of the regime for transferable securities issued by commercial companies withdrew control of bond issues from the annual general meeting.
+Financial debt is both an essential opportunity to increase a company's financing capacity and an extreme risk in the event of excessive debt.
+Unfortunately Order no. 2004-604 of 24 June 2004 relating to the reform of the regime for transferable securities issued by commercial companies withdrew control of bond issues from the annual general meeting.
 Debt levels can therefore be controlled when requests are made to use cash to pay dividends or buy back shares.

-In addition, to limit risks and contribute to the sustainable development of the companies, ERAFP encourages companies to submit a maximum level of indebtedness that must not be exceeded for approval by the shareholders at the general meeting.
+In addition, to limit risks and contribute to the sustainable development of the companies, ERAFP encourages companies to submit a maximum level of indebtedness that must not be exceeded for approval by the shareholders at the general meeting